Ignites Meeting Approves Launch Of Innovation, Acceleration Of Funds For Pakistani Startups - UrduPoint

 Ignite has recently launched version 2.0 of its popular Digiskills online training program for freelancers which includes 5 new courses in video editing and animation, data analytics and business intelligence, affiliate marketing, virtual assistant, and communication skills.

-The popularity of the digiskills program can be gauged from the fact that online registrations for 2nd batch were opened on 1st June and 250,000 registrations for 15 digiskills courses was completed by June 5 in five days only.
+The popularity of the digiskills program can be gauged from the fact that online registrations for the 2nd batch were opened on 1st June and 250,000 registrations for 15 digiskills courses were completed by June 5 in five days only.